 Virtual Evolved Packet Core (vEPC) is a mobile network system that accommodates xGPP access.
-It is based on virtualized platforms and Software-Defined Networking (SDN) technologies, and targeted to optimize mobile operators’ TCO and service quality.
+It is based on virtualized platforms and Software-Defined Networking (SDN) technologies, and provides optimization for mobile operators’ TCO and service quality.

-With rapid data growth (IoT, AR, VR, video, Big Data, and so on) and new demand for 5G services, the requirement that vEPC handle heavy traffic flow while minimizing latency is a major challenge for COTS servers.
+With the rapid growth of data (IoT, AR, VR, video, Big Data, and more) and new demands for 5G services, the requirement that vEPCs handle heavy traffic with minimal latency creates a major challenge for COTS servers.
 Ethernity Networks offers vEPC data path offload onto FPGA-based SmartNICs to address this performance challenge while maintaining low cost and low power.
-This frees the CPU to focus on management and orchestration and supports real-time performance monitoring.
+This frees the server CPU to focus on management and orchestration and supports the real-time performance monitoring.

-Ethernity’s vEPC solution provides all the traditional functions of EPC as virtual network functions (VNFs):
+Ethernity’s vEPC solution provides all traditional functions of EPC as virtual network functions (VNFs):

 - vMME: virtual mobility management entity

 - vS/P-GW: virtual serving and packet data network gateway